wp-plugins/wider-admin-menu/readme.txt

 add_action( 'admin_enqueue_scripts', 'wider_admin_menu' );
 `

-That covers WordPress 3.8 and up.
+That covers WordPress 4.0 and up.

+For WordPress 3.8 to 3.9.2, substitute `wider-admin-menu-38.css`.

 For WordPress 3.5 to 3.7.1, substitute `wider-admin-menu-35.css`.